DorinBe/Deploy-GUI-Application-in-Docker/README.md

 - [The GUI](#the-gui)

 ## Things I've Learned[](#things-ive-learned)
-1. Containers are headless and don't have a monitor to display the GUI, which is very contradicting to the GUI thing (laughting emoji), but can be usefull for testing. hence, the container needs to be provided with capability to have a monitor interface.
+1. Containers are headless and don't have a monitor to display the GUI, which is very contradicting to the GUI thing "(laughing emoji)", but can be usefull for testing. hence, the container needs to be provided with capability to have a monitor interface.
 This capability is provided by X Servers.
-2. The architecutre of X Servers is very simple server-client like framework where the X Server reciecves signals from the clients' keyboard and mouse, and than sends the signals via network to a remote monitor.
+2. The architecutre of X Servers is very simple server-client like framework where the X Server receicves signals from the clients' keyboard and mouse, and then sends the signals via network to a remote monitor.
-3. Throughtout my expedition I saw toturials that introduce the concept between X-Server and containers, but I didn't like some security gaps that were provided in those toturials.
-Hence I've learned about secrets, ssh-keygen and ssh (already had some exprence with it, but also achived to sshing from an Ubuntu\Windows to Windows from different networks which felt quite adventorous).
+3. Throughout my expedition I saw tutorials that introduce the concept between X-Server and containers, but I didn't like some security gaps that were provided in those tutorials.
+Hence I've learned about secrets, ssh-keygen and ssh (already had some experience with it, but also achieved to sshing from an Ubuntu\Windows to Windows from different networks which felt quite adventorous).
-4. RSA is most commonly used by now but it is recomended to use ecdh as rsa is repeteadly being under cracking for years.
+4. RSA is most commonly used by now but it is recommended to use ecdh as rsa is repeatedly being under cracking for years.
-5. Pushing and pulling into and outof dockerhub.
+5. Pushing and pulling into and out of dockerhub.
-6. In WSL the .Xauthority already exists an it simplifies the process (:
+6. In WSL the .Xauthority already exists and it simplifies the process (:

 ## Requierments[](#requierments)
 - Download and install Xming Server (X-Server) [Xming Server](https://sourceforge.net/projects/xming).